TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 </html>
 ```

-Save and open this file up in a web browser (you can use ["Live Server" on Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to do this!) and then <span id="access-devTools-console">open up the browser's console by right-clicking on the blank webpage and selecting "Inspect" or "Inspect Element".
-In the 'Developer Tools' pane find and select the 'Console' tab</span>, where you should see the output of our `console.log` statement.
+Save and open this file up in a web browser and then open up the browser's console:

+1. Right-click on the blank webpage or press <kbd>F12</kbd>.
+1. Click on "Inspect" or "Inspect Element" to open the Developer Tools (redundant if you use the keyboard shortcut).
+1. Find and select the "Console" tab, where you should see the output of our `console.log` statement.

+**Tip:** You can use ["Live Server" extension in Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to automatically update the browser when you save your file instead of having to manually refresh the page to see any changes when you edit your code.
+Try edit the text to say something different!

-> <span id="console-log">`console.log()` is the command to print something to the developer console in your browser.
-You can use this to print the results from any of the following articles and exercises to the console.</span> We encourage you to code along with all of the examples in this and future lessons.
+`console.log()` is the command to print something to the developer console in your browser.
+You can use this to print the results from any of the following articles and exercises to the console.
+We encourage you to code along with all of the examples in this and future lessons.

 Another way to include JavaScript in a webpage is through an external script.
 This is very similar to linking external CSS docs to your website.